mlsanigeria/AI-Hacktober-MLSA/CONTRIBUTING.md

 ### Evaluation Metric

 We evaluate the performance of the machine learning model using the Root Mean Squared Error (RMSE).
-The RMSE is calculated using the predicted GPA values and actual GPA values from the dataset.
+The RMSE is calculated using the predicted GPA values and  actual normalized GPA values from the dataset.
+[Check sample notebook for more information]("\Project_3\GPA_Prediction_{GitHub_Username}\GPA_prediction.ipynb")

 - Your contribution should aim to improve the RMSE metric.
 - PRs will be reviewed based on the improvement they bring to the RMSE.